 2) PoE: Power over Ethernet.
-This configuration needs the four jumpers on JP6 to be placed on the side labeled PoE.
+This configuration needs the four jumpers on JP6 for the RIO-471xx and JP1 for the RIO-472xx to be placed on the side labeled PoE.
 Once this is done, the controller will derive its power directly from the Ethernet cable.
 A PoE style switch can be used such as the FS108P from Netgear.